UH-CI/genomics-workshop/shell/02_the_filesystem.md

     cd untrimmed_fastq
     ls -F
-    SRR097977.fastq  SRR098026.fastq
+    SRR097977.fastq  SRR098026.fastq  SRR098027.fastq  SRR098028.fastq  SRR098281.fastq  SRR098283.fastq

-There are two items in this directory with no trailing slash, so they are files.
+There are six items in this directory with no trailing slash, so they are files.

 ## Arguments